Newcastle Disease in Chickens

 The eye infection is only pink eye, an inflammation of the transparent membrane that lines your eyelid and eyeball.
 It's very rare, and the condition is entirely benign.

 The fact that this virus is rather innocent in humans has made it an excellent host for cancer treatment.

 How is Newcastle Disease Virus relevant for Human Cancer Treatment?

 Although it can be fatal for chickens, Newcastle Disease Virus has only mild symptoms in humans.
-It’s researched for cancer treatment because the virus can replicate faster than cancer, and it prefers killing cancerous cells.
+It's researched for cancer treatment because the virus can replicate faster than cancer and prefers killing cancerous cells.